saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Secondary constructors
 - The `primary constructor` specifies the parameters required for any instance of the class.
 - The `secondary constructor`, specifies the alternative ways to construct the class (while still meeting the requirements of the primary constructor).
-- Secondary constructors are prefixed with constructor
+- Secondary constructors are prefixed with constructor.
-- If the class has a primary constructor, then secondary constructor must either call the primary constructor, providing it all of the arguments it requires, or call another secondary constructor which follows the same rule.
 - If the class has a primary constructor, each secondary constructor needs to delegate to the primary constructor, either directly or indirectly through another secondary constructor(s).
-Delegation to another constructor of the same class is done using the this keyword:
+Delegation to another constructor of the same class is done using the `this` keyword:
 - You can also use a secondary constructor to define initialization logic, code that will run when your class is instantiated.
 - You can define multiple secondary constructors for different combinations of parameters.
 - Secondary constructors cannot be used to define properties like primary constructors.